 4. Dialogue

-Dialogue is straight-forward.
-At least in terms of formatting.
+Dialogue formatting is pretty straight-forward.
 Writing good dialogue is a topic all its own.

 Here's how dialogue looks in actual screenplay format.
 The margins on either side of the dialogue keep it restricted to the middle of the page.
 This allows for extra white space on the page for notes.